 Types of Treatment Offered at Valley Behavioral

-When you arrive at Valley Behavioral Health System you will complete a comprehensive assessment, which will be reviewed by one of our top psychiatrists in order to recommend the most appropriate level of care.
+When you arrive at our behavioral health rehab center you will complete a comprehensive assessment, which will be reviewed by one of our top psychiatrists in order to recommend the most appropriate level of care.
 Once the admissions process has been completed a treatment plan will be developed based on individualizes needs.
 You will work closely with your primary physician and other members of your treatment team to make sure that all of your concerns are addressed.

-Through years of experience treating those with bipolar disorder we know that the most effective treatment is a combination of medication and psychotherapy.
+Through years of experience treating those with bipolar disorder we know that the most effective rehab is a combination of medication and psychotherapy.

 Medication management: Individuals with bipolar disorder require medication such as mood stabilizers, antipsychotics, benzodiazepines, or antidepressants in order to help control the severe symptoms.
 It is important to note that therapeutic methods are needed in addition to medication to help address any underlying emotional issues.
 Patients are seen on a daily basis for medication management and any changes are made if needed.